kogzee/abx-developer-test/README.md

 A simple TODO app built with Node.js, MongoDB and Angular.

 Node provides the RESTful API.
 Angular provides the frontend and accesses the API.
 MongoDB stores the data.
+Typical time taken is 2 to 3 hours.
+Please complete in one sitting, committing changes often.

 ## Requirements